Observe prairie chickens from inside the cover of a blind during the sunrise mating dance or “booming” at Prairie Ridge State Natural Area.

 - Participants will need to stay inside the blind until the birds have finished courtship displays and flushed the lek.
 This is determined by the prairie chickens’ behavior and cannot be precisely scheduled.
 Your guide will determine when participants may leave.

 - Be advised that there are no bathrooms in the viewing blind or anywhere close to the lek.
 We recommend that you limit your liquid intake prior to the viewing tour.
 Bathrooms will be available immediately before departing for the blinds and following the viewing.

 - Keep noise to a minimum during all parts of the trip.
 This includes parking, exiting your cars and hiking to and entering the blinds.

 - Cell phones are allowed but must be placed on “silent.”

 - Binoculars are highly recommended.

 - Snacks are allowed – please be courteous and quiet when munching.

-- Cameras tones must be set to silent.
+- Cameras and cell phones must be set to silent.
 We realize that shutters make noise, but some cameras have tones for other functions and these can be alarming to the birds.
-Photography is permitted for personal use only.

 - There will be ample time after sun up to take pictures.
 Be patient–take time to listen to the ethereal audio performance of the birds as they arrive at the lek before first light–it’s quite magical!